Updated November 2023

 Omicron strain showed further variants (sub-variants) in 2022.
 These sub-variants that subsequently emerged were BA.3, BA.4, and BA.5.
 In Jan 2022, BA.3 variant was also found in South Africa but that showed fewer mutations than BA.1 and is likely less infective or transmissible.
 BA.4 and BA.5 variants were detected in South Africa in April 2022, and then in other parts of the world including USA, EU, UK, and India.
 Sub-lineages of BA.4 (BA.4.6), and BA.5 (BF.7 and BQ.1), are under monitoring by WHO.
 BQ.1 is now dominant in USA and was also detected in India.

-BF.7, (BA.188.8.131.52 – a sub-lineage of the Omicron sub-lineage BA.5) was detected in October 2022 in China and is currently driving the wave there.
-BF.7 has also now been detected in India, and is spreading in EU and USA.
+BF.7, (BA.126.96.36.199 – a sub-lineage of the Omicron sub-lineage BA.5) was detected in October 2022 in China and thereafter drove the wave there.
+BF.7 has also been detected in India, and in EU and USA.
 The symptoms are similar to the original Omicron strain, however, the infectivity and transmission are very high for BF.7, and current vaccines are unlikely to confer adequate protection against it.

 These have been seen since Jan 2022.
 A recombinant variant occurs when an individual becomes infected with two or more variants at the same time, leading to a mixing of genetic material in the human body.
 Prominent among these is XE, a combination of BA.1 and BA.2 strains of Omicron detected in UK.
 Recombinants of Delta and BA.1 (XF and XD) have also been seen in a few cases but not showing community transmission yet.
 It is still to be ascertained if XE is more virulent, however, it has been estimated to be 10% more transmissible than the BA.2 strain.

-A recombinant of BA.2.75 and BJ.1 called XBB is currently being seen across many countries.
-It’s subvariant XBB 1.5 is being considered the most transmissible variant till now and as of 2023 is seen spreading across almost 30 countries globally, including USA, UK, and some cases detected in India
+A recombinant of BA.2.75 and BJ.1 called XBB is present in many countries.
+Its subvariant XBB 1.5 is being considered the most transmissible variant till now and as of 2023 is seen spreading across almost 30 countries globally, including USA, UK, and India.
+Another sub-variant XBB.1.16 (Arcturus strain) is being seen causing a spike in COVID cases in some parts of India starting March 2023.
+The latest circulating strain is called Eris EG.5 which is a family of Omicron variants (descended from XBB.1.9.2).
+The World Health Organisation (WHO) classified it as a variant under monitoring on July 2023 after a surge in Covid infections and then upgraded it to variant of interest in August 2023.

 While all these variants may be more transmissible than the original Omicron strain, these have not been confirmed to cause more severe disease or complications.
-Currently, VOC include Omicron BA.1, BA.2, BA.3, BA.4, BA.5 and BA.1/BA.2 circulating recombinant forms such as XE.
-New variants BF.7, BQ.1, BA.2.75, BA.4.6 and XBB are the Omicron subvariants under close monitoring.
+WHO had included Omicron BA.1, BA.2, BA.3, BA.4, BA.5 and BA.1/BA.2 circulating recombinant forms such as XE as variants of concern (VOC), and newer variants BF.7, BQ.1, BA.2.75, BA.4.6 and XBB as variants under close monitoring.

 DOES OMICRON HAVE DIFFERENT SYMPTOMS THAN EARLIER COVID VARIANTS?